-Managing Data in Microsoft Dynamics CRM Across Industries
+Managing Data in Microsoft Dynamics 365 Across Industries

-Regardless of the industry your business operates in—manufacturing, retail, healthcare, service, or any other area—there are some common, universal challenges to managing data.
+Regardless of the industry, your business operates in—manufacturing, retail, healthcare, service, or any other area—there are some common, universal challenges to managing data.
 At the same time, every organization comes to the table with different needs.
-A “one size fits all” approach to data management with CRM is simply naive.
+A “one size fits all” approach to data management with Dynamics 365 is simply naive.

 Most businesses have volumes of data on a multitude of topics—and creating data is only half the battle.
 The data that’s been collected must have a reason to exist, and when it comes to managing the data, there must be a method to the madness.
 Data without management can rapidly become overwhelming, and if it isn’t used efficiently, there is little value in collecting it in the first place!

 Another common problem businesses face is increasing reliance on point solutions that don’t “play nice” together.
-Microsoft Dynamics CRM is a great solution for this reason.
-On the infrastructure side, Microsoft Dynamics CRM works seamlessly within the Microsoft stack—products that organizations likely already use—running on platforms such as SQL or Azure with tight Exchange integration.
-Additionally, on the applications side Dynamics integrates smoothly with Outlook, Office, Lync, SharePoint and with ERP products such as GP, Navision and SL.
+Microsoft Dynamics 365 is a great solution for this reason.
+On the infrastructure side, Microsoft Dynamics 365 works seamlessly with the Microsoft stack—products that organizations likely already use—running on platforms such as SQL or Azure with tight Exchange integration.
+Additionally, on the applications side Dynamics integrates smoothly with Outlook, Office, Skype, SharePoint and with ERP products such as GP, AX, Navision and SL.
 What this means is that individual groups and departments can continue using the products they are familiar with and best suit their particular functional needs.

 The ability to build upon established technology to break down silos within an organization brings tremendous power to an organization looking at transforming data management.
-Here’s an example: within Microsoft Dynamics CRM, a legal department can approve a contract, which automatically creates a task in CRM and Outlook, which then appears in the finance department’s invoicing system.
-At this point the service/support department has the contract details populated in CRM, which is now available for the call center group to guide their responses to inbound calls.
+Here’s an example: within Microsoft Dynamics 365, a legal department can approve a contract, which automatically creates a task in Dynamics 365 and Outlook, which then appears in the finance department’s invoicing system.
+At this point, the service/support department has the contract details populated in the database, which is now available for the call center group to guide their responses to inbound calls.
 All of this happens without any actions on the part of the user.
-This is the highly desirable consequence of high rates of user adoption—users can continue to use the products they are familiar with and CRM supports their processes rather than forcing them to adopt new ones.
+This is the highly desirable consequence of high rates of user adoption—users can continue to use the products they are familiar with and Dynamics 365 supports their processes rather than forcing them to adopt new ones.

 While the components of the Microsoft suite of products are world-class, the need to integrate other enterprise and legacy applications is common.
-Dynamics CRM can scale well beyond the Microsoft stack.
-Many enterprise and legacy applications contain large volumes of data, but are notoriously difficult to mine for useful data.
-Dynamics CRM can add value in its ability to bring these disparate systems together and utilize the data that’s already there, avoiding data duplication and fragmentation.
-The data remains within the system it was generated in and CRM manages and uses the data to drive process-driven workflows, business intelligence analytics, ad hoc reporting, dashboards, and more.
-These capabilities of Dynamics CRM enable it to support an almost infinite variety of applications across a wide variety of industries.
+Dynamics 365 can scale well beyond the Microsoft stack.
+Many enterprise and legacy applications contain large volumes of data but are notoriously difficult to mine for useful data.
+Dynamics 365 can add value in its ability to bring these disparate systems together and utilize the data that’s already there, avoiding data duplication and fragmentation.
+The data remains within the system it was generated in and Dynamics 365 manages and uses the data to drive process-driven workflows, business intelligence analytics, ad hoc reporting, dashboards, and more.
+These capabilities enable it to support an almost infinite variety of applications across a wide variety of industries.

-Now let’s look at similar scenario, except this time Microsoft Dynamics CRM has been implemented.
-When a customer care representative receives an incoming call, the new lead can easily be established within the system as a whole, and with an embedded workflow, can generate a note to the sales department for immediate handling.
+Now let’s look at a similar scenario, except this time Microsoft Dynamics 365 has been implemented.
+When a customer care representative receives an incoming call, the new lead can easily be established within the system, and with an embedded workflow, can generate a note to the sales department for immediate handling.
 This assures that information is automatically entered into the system and shared with the appropriate people, significantly enhancing customer satisfaction and retention, as well as providing the sales team with an opportunity for further revenue generation.
 Now the sales and service organization have effectively become an integrated team.

 In most industries and accounts, the marketing and sales functions are closely aligned—at least in title—but the degree to which they function as a team often leaves much to be desired.
 Marketing’s primary job may be to create and send new leads over to sales.
 To truly add value, marketing should consider how to enhance sales effectiveness by acting as a team.
 For example, they could be scoring and ranking those leads based on their behavior so that sales focuses first on the right opportunities quickly, and providing metrics and process support for follow-up on leads that respond.

 Business Intelligence derived from prior experience provides a helpful perspective, but simply assuming the future will be a straight-line continuum from what occurred in the past is a dangerous position.
 Sales likewise, needs to know the status of their orders with a customer, any potential delays, backlogs, repair situations, installation schedules, and so on, in order to deliver exemplary customer service.
-This in turn will result in greater customer satisfaction and ultimately sales.
+This, in turn, will result in greater customer satisfaction and ultimately more sales.

 Industries and companies sometimes speak to the value of a 360-degree view of client and vendor relations casually.
 When we introduce a critical eye to the process, we discover that proper design and implementation yields efficiencies and insight beyond what was ever envisioned.

-When a CRM lead matures to an opportunity and a sale or an account, you have a nice sales view.
+When a lead matures to an opportunity and a sale, or an account, you have a nice sales view.
 When the proper workflows and architecture are applied to that same CRM information, you have XRM.
-With XRM, you create a flow of actionable items and accessibility to information, not just within the sales cycle, but production, supply-chain and finance.
+With XRM, you create a flow of actionable items and accessibility to information, not just within the sales cycle, but production, supply chain and finance.
 This is a true 360-degree view.
 This is the data needed to allow leaders to appropriately and with confidence set the course for projects, departments, and the business as a whole, irrespective of industry segment.